Why do so many living rooms feel dominated by black rectangles, when your TV could actually enhance—not detract from—your home’s style?

 → Smart Sizing for Perfect Viewing

-→ Cable Management TV Wall Ideas
+→ Cable Management Strategies for Clean TV Wall Ideas

-15 Stunning TV Wall Ideas That Transform Spaces
+15 Stunning TV Wall Ideas That Transform Spaces in 2026

-1. Modern Gallery TV Wall Ideas
+1. Modern Gallery Wall TV Design

 Transform your TV into part of a curated art collection.
 This approach surrounds the screen with artwork, family photos, and decorative mirrors while maintaining consistent spacing and visual balance.
+The key lies in treating the TV as one element within a larger gallery rather than the dominant focal point.

 2. Floating Entertainment Center